QuantEcon/lecture-python-intro/lectures/greek_square.md

 plt.show()
 ```

-## Invariant Subspace Approach
+## Invariant subspace approach

-The preceding  calculation indicates that we can use the eigenvectors $V$ to construct 2-dimensional  **invariant subspaces**.
+The preceding  calculation indicates that we can use the eigenvectors $V$ to construct 2-dimensional  *invariant subspaces*.

 We'll pursue that possibility now.